Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/metadata/_index.md

 ---
 title: App metadata
-description: The App API to get metadata information for the App.
+description: The app API to get metadata information for the app.
 toc: true
 tags: [api]
 weight: 30